QUADRANT STRATEGIES

 MINORS

-Quadrant will never process the Personal Data of anyone under the age of 16 years old without their parent or guardian’s permission.
-In the event that we have inadvertently collected Personal Data from a person under the age of 16 without a parent or guardian’s permission, we will promptly delete such Personal Data once made aware.
+Quadrant will never process the Personal Data of anyone under the age of 18 years old without their parent or guardian’s permission.
+In the event that we have inadvertently collected Personal Data from a person under the age of 18 without a parent or guardian’s permission, please let us know and we will promptly delete such Personal Data.

 YOUR RIGHTS